openstack/openstack-ansible/doc/source/install-guide/overview-security.rst

 Encrypted communication
 ~~~~~~~~~~~~~~~~~~~~~~~

-Data is encrypted while in transit between some OpenStack services in
+While in transit, data is encrypted between some OpenStack services in
 OpenStack-Ansible deployments.
 Not all communication between all services is
-currently encrypted.
+encrypted.
 For more details on what traffic is encrypted, and how
 to configure SSL certificates, refer to the documentation section titled
 `Securing services with SSL certificates`_.